bartmeuris/assh-resolver/README.md

 # Resolve command for ssh

-I use this in combination with [assh](https://github.com/moul/advanced-ssh-config) as the `ResolveCommand` to use different IP's to connect to hosts, depending on the location I am.
+I use this in combination with [assh](https://github.com/moul/advanced-ssh-config) as the `ResolveCommand` to use different IP's to connect to hosts, depending on the location I am to speed up connecting to a host when a possible jump-host must be used.

 Location detection is done by checking the default gateway, for which an external package is used.